Statins are some of the most commonly prescribed heart drugs in the UK.

 However, for the majority of people taking statins, the benefits in terms of reduced risk of heart attack or stroke will outweigh the risk of side effects.

-Your doctor will carefully consider these relative merits and risks.
+Your doctor or pharmacist will carefully consider these relative merits and risks.

 Some people who take statins may experience minor side effects such as nausea, difficulties sleeping, cold-like symptoms or nosebleeds.
 There are many makes of statin and switching to a different one may help.

 More rarely, statins can affect the function of your liver.
-Your doctor will be checking for this.
+Your doctor will be checking for this, starting with performing baseline blood tests and clinical assessment that will be reviewed periodically.

-And statins can occasionally cause muscle problems, which can be serious.
-You should speak to your doctor if you experience muscle pain, tenderness or weakness that cannot be explained, says The British Heart Foundation.
+Statins can occasionally cause muscle problems, which can be serious.
+The British Heart Foundation says you should speak to your doctor or pharmacist if you experience muscle pain, tenderness or weakness that cannot be explained.

 Is there anything else I can do to lower my cholesterol?